harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 ### Basic Concepts

-Underpinning CI/CD are some straightforward concepts that may need definition for the uninitiated.
+Some concepts that underpin CI/CD may need definition for the uninitiated.

 * **Distributed Version Control**: It is nearly impossible to implement CI/CD without a distributed version control system [(DVCS)](https://en.wikipedia.org/wiki/Distributed_version_control) such as [Git](https://git-scm.com/).
 It is easier for a team to make changes in Git than in older version control systems like [SVN](https://subversion.apache.org/).
 * **Trunk**: The version of files representing the latest deployable copy of software